-Site specific art as a social sculpture to improve solidarity.
+Site specific art as a social sculpture to improve solidarity

 Introduction in public art, examples, interactive classroom activities, cultural diversity module, learning outcomes.
 Order the brochure.
 Tailor made packages available.

-December 2025 Now available
+Now available

-2027; Ten European university cities exchanging ideas on improving cultural interaction within the municipality.
+Ten European university cities exchanging ideas on improving cultural interaction within the municipality.

 YCITY; Floating public space.
 Amsterdam IJburg 1999, movable public space was still unknown in the last century.
 What are the possibilities?